Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Abstract

 \section{Abstract}

 Multi-objective optimization (MOO) has become an influential framework in many machine learning problems with multiple objectives such as learning with multiple criteria and multi-task learning (MTL).
-In this paper, we propose a new direction-oriented multi-objective problem by regularizing the common descent direction within a neighborhood of a direction that optimizes a linear combination of objectives such as the average loss in MTL.
+In this paper, we propose a new direction-oriented multi-objective formulation by regularizing the common descent direction within a neighborhood of a direction that optimizes a linear combination of objectives such as the average loss in MTL or a weighted loss that places higher emphasis on some tasks than the others.
 This formulation includes GD and MGDA as special cases, enjoys the direction-oriented benefit as in CAGrad, and facilitates the design of stochastic algorithms.
-To solve this problem, we propose Stochastic Direction-oriented Multi-objective Gradient descent (SDMGrad) with simple SGD type of updates, and its variant SDMGrad-OS with an efficient objective sampling in the setting where the number of objectives is large.
-For a constant-level regularization parameter $\lambda$, we show that SDMGrad and SDMGrad-OS provably converge to a Pareto stationary point with improved complexities and milder assumptions.
-For an increasing $\lambda$, this convergent point reduces to a stationary point of the linear combination of objectives.
-We demonstrate the superior performance of the proposed methods in a series of tasks on multi-task supervised learning and reinforcement learning.
-Code is provided at \url{https://github.com/ml-opt-lab/sdmgrad}.
+To solve this problem, we propose Stochastic Direction-oriented Multi-objective Gradient descent (SDMGrad) with simple SGD type of updates, and its variant SDMGrad-OS with an efficient objective sampling.
+We develop a comprehensive convergence analysis for the proposed methods with different loop sizes and regularization coefficients.
+We show that both SDMGrad and SDMGrad-OS achieve improved sample complexities to find an $\epsilon$-accurate Pareto stationary point while achieving a small $\epsilon$-level distance toward a conflict-avoidant (CA) direction.
+For a constant-level CA distance, their sample complexities match the best known $\mathcal{O}(\epsilon^{-2})$ without bounded function value assumption.
+Extensive experiments show that our methods achieve competitive or improved performance compared to existing gradient manipulation approaches in a series of tasks on multi-task supervised learning and reinforcement learning.
+Code is available at \url{https://github.com/ml-opt-lab/sdmgrad}.